Somerset Hills: Municipalities

 Municipalities in the Somerset Hills (with 2010 Census data for population, housing units and area) are listed below.

+07931

+The 07931 ZIP Code extends beyond the borders of Far Hills into sections of other nearby Somerset Hills communities in Somerset and Morris counties including the boroughs of Bernardsville and Peapack-Gladstone; along with the townships of Bedminster, Bernards, Chester, and Mendham.

 Transportation

 Roads and highways

 The Somerset Hills area is served by a number of different routes.
 U.S. Routes include U.S. Route 202 and U.S. Route 206.
 The two Interstates that pass through are Interstate 78 and Interstate 287.

 Public transportation

 NJ Transit provides train service on the Gladstone Branch Public bus transportation is provided by several transit agencies.

 NJ Transit provides bus service to the Port Authority Bus Terminal in Midtown Manhattan, as well as service to major cities in New Jersey and within Somerset County.
 Ridewise provides three SCOOT shuttles as well as DASH buses and CAT buses.